 The Claimants’ Arguments

-The defendants argued a duty was not fair, just and reasonable when ‘treating Mr Caven and not his wider family’, and further, where the scope of a duty was to inform a third party of a patient’s diagnosis ‘there is insufficient proximity between parties for such a duty to be imposed.’
+The defendants argued a duty was not fair, just and reasonable when ‘treating Mr Caven and not his wider family’, and, further, that where the scope of a duty was to inform a third party of a patient’s diagnosis ‘there is insufficient proximity between parties for such a duty to be imposed.’
 The authorities used to justify this position were critiqued above and doubt certainly raised as to whether cases such as Boladz, X and D supported a rejection of a duty as articulated by the defendants.
 The application of the cited case law to the claimants’ formulation of duty is recognised as considerably more robust, yet the claimants offered a somewhat ineffectual rejoinder.
 No effort was made to distinguish Boladz, X and D; in respect of ABC, it was argued that it was ‘of crucial importance in that case that the patient had refused the defendant’s permission to alert his daughter’ about his diagnosis.
 The existence of a duty of confidentiality meant it was not fair, just and reasonable to impose a duty to disclose – although, as previously noted, the case law underpinning Nicol J’s reticence towards creation of conflicting duties is problematic.

 By contrast, in Smith there existed ‘no evidence to suggest Mr Caven would have refused to allow … his AMN to be communicated to his wider family’, so it was contended Nicol J’s reasoning in ABC relating to confidentiality was inapplicable.
-It was also argued that Neil Caven’s evidence meant the claimant did not need to prove the defendants owed a duty to inform blood relations of his diagnosis.
+It was also argued that Neil Caven’s evidence meant that the claimant did not need to prove the defendants owed a duty to inform blood relations of his diagnosis.
 McKenna J acknowledged there were issues of confidentiality in ABC which did not apply to Smith, but did not find Nicol J’s judgment to be dependent on those issues.
 He concluded ABC was struck out because there was no duty between a doctor/hospital and a non-patient.
-He went on to say ‘a third party cannot recover damages for a personal injury suffered because of an omission in the treatment of another’, but this is a misunderstanding of the issue in ABC concerned nondisclosure of a known diagnosis, did not hinge upon an omission in the treatment of another – the nub of the issue in Smith.
+He went on to say that ‘a third party cannot recover damages for a personal injury suffered because of an omission in the treatment of another’, but this is a misunderstanding of the issue in ABC, which concerned non-disclosure of a known diagnosis, and did not hinge upon an omission in the treatment of another – the nub of the issue in Smith.
 ABC instead coincides broadly with the defendants’ articulation of duty.

 In support of their case, and to open further distance with ABC, the claimants pleaded a voluntary assumption of responsibility because, in the circumstances, the defendant’s ‘clinical genetics services would investigate pedigrees’.
 This assumption of responsibility, it was submitted, did not need to be express and could be inferred.
-The issue was given cursory consideration by McKenna J, who stated ‘it would be impossible for the court to determine, at this stage of proceedings’.
+The issue was given cursory consideration by McKenna J, who stated that ‘it would be impossible for the court to determine, at this stage of proceedings’.
 The sense (rightly or wrongly) is that by this point in the judgment, the die had already been cast.